Review by: Jordan Killiard

 Occasionally a few files were sounding noisy, particularly a couple of the Stockholm files.
 One of a church interior in Stockholm had a particularly large amount of noise that would need cleaning up before it would be any use to me.
 I also found two other files with a loud ringing running through their entirety – a courtyard restaurant in Berlin with an incredibly loud tone around 13-15khz.

 It takes about 10 secs in RX (other noise reduction software is available) to fix and I only found two files with this problem, but I’d still expect something like this to not get into release!
+(Pro Sound Effects quickly fixed the files after this review was first published!)

 For SFX management, I use Basehead V3 (I’ll get V4 some day!) and everything is labelled well and easy to find.
 They’ve included some nice location pictures for each sound, however, in my version of Basehead, they’re teeny, tiny thumbnails!